apache/activemq-website/src/issues.md

 #### Using the issue tracker

-Before you can raise an issue in the issue tracker you need to [create an account](https://issues.apache.org/jira/secure/Signup!default.jspa).
+Before you can raise an issue in the issue tracker you need to create an account.
+However, due to an influx of false Jira accounts creating a flood of spam tickets [public signups for issue tracker accounts was disabled](https://infra.apache.org/blog/jira-public-signup-disabled.html) in November 2022.
+Therefore, in order to create an account please send an email to private@activemq.apache.org and include the following:
+ - Email address
+ - Preferred username (all lower-case, no punctuation, hypens, etc. - [a-z0-9])
+ - Alternate username (in case the preferred one is already in use)
+ - Display name (if it is different from the username)
+ - A really simple description of why you want an account (e.g. "I want to report a bug about an exception when sending a message")

 If you want to be the "assignee" of an issue you need to be in the list of `activemq-developers` on the issue tracker.
 To join the group please mail the [dev mailing list](mailto:dev@activemq.apache.org) with the email address you used to register with the issue tracker and we'll add you to the group.